Egypt to reopen IMF loan talks next month as crisis bites

-CAIRO Egypt will reopen talks with the IMF next month on a $4.8 billion loan, a minister said on Monday, and the government laid out plans to reverse a slide in currency reserves and tackle the dire state of public finances.
+CAIRO Egypt will reopen talks with the IMF next month on a $4.8 billion (3.1 billion pounds) loan, a minister said on Monday, and the government laid out plans to reverse a slide in currency reserves and tackle the dire state of public finances.

 A revised government economic reform programme, essential for securing a lifeline from the International Monetary Fund, called for a levy on stock market transactions and a flat 25 percent tax rate for Egyptian companies, many of which are struggling for survival in a national economic crisis.